wlg1/wlg1.github.io/notion/notes/Notes/Papers/ROME Locating and Editing Factual Associations in .md

 >
 > generality, generating the correct output for inputs related to the edit input (e.g., Who is the UK PM?).
 >

+- What's counterfactual ?

+    Counterfactual refers to a hypothetical or imagined scenario that describes what would have happened if a particular event or condition had been different from what actually occurred.
+It involves reasoning about an alternative outcome or state of affairs that did not happen in reality but is being contemplated for analysis or comparison.

+    In the context of causal inference and causal analysis, counterfactuals are used to estimate the causal effect of a particular intervention or treatment.
+They represent the outcomes that would have been observed if individuals or units had been exposed to different conditions or treatments.
+Counterfactuals allow researchers to compare what actually occurred with what could have happened under different circumstances, enabling them to estimate causal relationships and understand the impact of interventions.

+    Counterfactuals are often expressed using the notation of potential outcomes, where Y(1) represents the outcome under the treatment condition and Y(0) represents the outcome under the non-treatment or control condition.
+By comparing the potential outcomes for the treated and non-treated groups, researchers can estimate the causal effect of the treatment or intervention.

+    Counterfactual thinking and reasoning play a crucial role in various fields such as causal inference, policy evaluation, and understanding the effects of interventions or treatments.
+They allow researchers to go beyond observed data and consider alternative scenarios to gain insights into causality and make informed decisions.

 ---